Saros: How to Make the Roguelite Easier – 7 Key Tips

 • Build-specific power only after your run stops collapsing to basic mistakes

 Artifacts can carry a run, but they can also bait you into weak decisions.
 The safest rule is to take artifacts that reinforce what your current build already does well.
-If an artifact asks you to play in a way your weapon, attributes, or reflexes do not support, it is usually a trap no matter how powerful the text looks.
+If an artifact asks you to play in a way your weapon, attributes, or reflexes do not support, it is usually a trap no matter how strong the text looks.

 Was this guide helpful?